eLQeR/Yall-Rosher/README.md

 # Yall Rosher

 Yall Rosher is a full-stack web application written in React and Django.
 It is a clothing branding website.
-<div style="color: red">Unfortunately, the frontend had some issues and was unable to complete this project properly</div>
+<div style="color: red">UNFORTUNATELY, the frontend had some issues and was unable to complete this project properly</div>

 But the backend has much more functionality than the frontend gives us.